RandomLab/book.blob/sources/data/005_"Jeremy Bailey, the Famous New Media Artist"/interviewIA.md

 ![Amazon Echo Gag](images/JB-amazonEchoGag.jpg)

-Following the listening of episode 3 about IA from his podcast Good Point with Rafael Rozendaal, I asked few questions to Jeremy Bailey,self-proclaimed Famous New Media Artist.
+Following the listening of episode 3 about IA from his podcast Good Point with Rafael Rozendaal, I asked few questions to Jeremy Bailey, self-proclaimed "Famous New Media Artist".

 > Do you remember the first meet with an IA?